 20% of the energy needed for concrete

-Housing in Britain currently accounts for 30 percent of the country’s carbon dioxide emissions.
+Housing in Britain currently accounts for around 30% of the country’s carbon dioxide emissions.
 By reducing the amount of energy used in buildings, architects, builders, and homeowners can contribute to a clean environment for the future.

 SIPs can outperform other building methods in virtually every environmental category because the insulation is a core component of the system, rather than an addition.

 The outer skins of SIPs panels are manufactured from Orientated Strand Board (OSB3).
 This is made from young, fast growing trees which are deliberately grown in plantations accredited by the Forest Stewardship Council (FSC).
 Young trees produce oxygen and remove more carbon dioxide from our atmosphere than mature trees and are renewable, recyclable, biodegradable and non-toxic.

 To make a product with the same strength, timber uses 20% of the energy needed for concrete.
 Timber is naturally low in thermal conductivity and an excellent insulator.
 It is 15 times better as an insulator than concrete, 400 times better than steel and 1770 times better than aluminium.

 Flexible Design Through SIPs Construction